Link FactSet and CRSP

 There are three options in the above command:

-• noreplacement – perform one-to-one matching without replacement.
-I would add this option to find more unique matched controls.
+• noreplacement – Perform one-to-one matching without replacement.
+I would add this option if I want to find more unique matches.

-• logit – use logit instead of the default probit to estimate the propensity score.
-I am indifference on this option
+• logit – Uses logit instead of the default probit regression to estimate the propensity score.
+I would be indifference between using logit and probit.

-• descending – more details about this option can be found in Lunt (2014).
-The author concludes that “in the absence of a caliper (another option I would omit to maximize matched controls), the descending method provides the best matches, particularly when there is a large separation between exposed (treated) and unexposed (untreated) subjects.”
-So, I would add this option.
+• descending – More details about this option can be found in Lunt (2014).
+The author concludes that “in the absence of a caliper (another option that I would omit to maximize the number of matches), the descending method provides the best matches, particularly when there is a large separation between exposed (treated) and unexposed (untreated) subjects.”
+Therefore, I would add this option.

-psmatch2 creates a number of variables, of which the following two are the most useful for subsequent DID regressions:
+psmatch2 creates several variables, with _id and _n1 being the most useful for subsequent DID regressions:

-• _n1 – In the case of one-to-one and nearest-neighbors matching, for every treatment observation, it stores the new identifier (_id) of the matched control observation.
+• _n1 stores the new identifier (_id) of the matched control observation for every treatment observation.

-There is a limitation with psmatch2.
-Sometimes we may want the treatment and its matched control to have the same value on a variable X. For example, we may want the treatment and its matched control to be drawn from the same industry, or both to be male or female. psmatch2 seems incapable on this.
-Some imperfect solutions are discussed in this post (i.e., adding i.INDUSTRY or i.GENDER in Xs).
-In contrast, the PSMATCH procedure in SAS seems to have a perfect solution by providing the EXACT= statement (although I don’t know if SAS implements a stratification method.
-If yes, psmatch2 can also do so by tweaking its options.)
-More details about the SAS procedure can be found in this manual.
+There is one limitation with psmatch2.
+Sometimes, we may want the treatment and its matched control to have the same value on a variable X. For example, we may want the treatment and its matched control to be drawn from the same industry, or both to be male or female. psmatch2 lacks a direct solution for this requirement.
+Some imperfect workarounds, such as adding i.industry or i.gender in Xs, are discussed in this post.
+In contrast, the PSMATCH procedure in SAS provides a perfect solution by offering the EXACT= statement.
+I am not sure if SAS achieves this by implementing a stratification method, but if it does, it is possible that psmatch2 in Stata could achieve similar results by tweaking its options.
+More details on the PSMATCH procedure in SAS can be found in this manual.

-Another conclusion is that psmatch2 is preferable to Stata’s built-in command teffects, because we need the variables generated by psmatch2 (e.g., _id and _n1) for subsequent DID regressions, while teffects do not return such variables.
+It is worth noting that that psmatch2 is preferable to Stata’s built-in command teffects because the variables generated by psmatch2 (particularly _id and _n1) are necessary for subsequent DID regressions, whereas teffects does not return such variables.

-This article aims at providing a quick how-to and thus ignore some necessary steps for PSM, such as assessing covariate’s balance.
-More rigorous discussion on PSM in accounting research can be found in Shipman, Swanquist, and Whited (2017).
+This article aims to provide a quick how-to and may omit some necessary steps for PSM, such as assessing covariate balance.
+A more rigorous discussion on PSM in accounting research can be found in Shipman, Swanquist, and Whited (2017).

 Clean up TRACE Enhanced dataset